 Spring-powered XLR Disc Clips for the Vortex blasters have been released in two sizes: a ten-disc model available separately and a 20-disc model packaged exclusively with the Nitron blaster (page 76).
-DISC INSERTION POINT DISC VIEWING SLOT
+There is also a Firefly Tech variant (page 90).